Home » Days » International » Countdown to Public Service Day? (2026)

 Celebration and Activities

-• Workshops and seminars aimed at inspiring public servants.
+• Workshops and seminars designed to motivate and inform public servants.

-• Recognition events honoring outstanding individuals in public service.
+• Recognition events honoring individuals who have demonstrated outstanding commitment to public service.

 Global Impact of Public Service